Note: there is a new Sexual Assault web site developed by William & Mary. Please visit it at http://www.wm.edu/sites/sexualviolence/

 - notification of final disposition of case

-- referrals, if needed, to AVALON, social services, magistrate, police, and other victim assistance services.
+- referrals, if needed, to AVALON, social services, magistrate, police, and other survivor assistance services.

 Third Party Reporting System

 Finally, when someone who has been sexually assaulted comes to you, encourage the person to report the incident, to seek medical attention, and to get counseling.

 If the person will not report the assault, anyone can inform the university an assault has occurred without naming those involved by using the third party reporting system form available from the Counseling Center, Health Center, Residence Life staff, Campus Police, or the Sexual Assault Response Coordinator.
 Completed forms should be brought to the Office of the Vice President for Student Affairs.

 - Don't pass judgment, don't comment on what could have been done differently.

 - Be supportive of the decisions made by the survivor.